 Not many brands have a connection to the fiber producers, and that's one step that seems daunting.
 There are a lot of intermediaries these days that can help brands move forward with certain projects or sourcing strategies.
-We started to build specific supply chains so that we could modify or understand what's happening on the ground.
+We started to build we could modify or understand what's happening on the ground.